Categories

 The Friendship Fire Company Plot

-Perhaps the most significant find was the long-lost grave of Charles Glasscock, a firefighter with the Friendship Fire Company who died on Wednesday morning, June 30, 1852, from injuries sustained when the company’s fire engine ran him over on Monday evening, June 28, 1852.
-The fire engine tragically ran over Glasscock in 1852 was a suction pump acquired from John Rogers in Baltimore the previous year.
+Perhaps the most significant find was the long-lost grave of Charles Glasscock in the Methodist Protestant Cemetery.
+Glasscock was a firefighter with the Friendship Fire Company who died on Wednesday morning, June 30, 1852, from injuries sustained when the company’s fire engine ran him over on Monday evening, June 28, 1852.
+The fire engine that tragically ran over Glasscock in 1852 was a suction pump acquired from John Rogers in Baltimore the previous year.
 Operating this pump required a workforce of at least 20 individuals, and its nozzle was uniquely designed to propel water as far as 160 feet.

 In 1851, a suction pump was acquired from John Rogers in Baltimore.
 Operating this pump demanded a workforce of at least 20 individuals to begin pumping water—image provided by Catherine Weinraub, historian at Friendship Fire House.